- Print

 Add Azure Integration

-• PDF
+- PDF

-ControlUp provides out-of-the-box integration with your Azure environment into the Real-Time Console and our web UI, making it easy to monitor and troubleshoot your Azure resources like virtual machines or logical disks.
+ControlUp provides out-of-the-box integration with your Azure environment into the Real-Time Console and our web UI, making it easy to monitor and troubleshoot your Azure resources such as virtual machines or logical disks.
 The following article explains the preparation steps that you need to start managing and troubleshooting your Azure environment with ControlUp.
 After you follow the steps in this article, you will be up and running with our Azure integration, with practical understanding of how to configure the different ControlUp components.

 Related topics: